realmountain1129/LiquorFinder/README.md

 You can find various liquors by taking pictures.

-Here's the list of liquors:
+Here's the list of liquors you can find:
 * Gordon's Gin
 * Absolute Vodka
 * Bombay Sapphire